Lodewijck Neeffs

-Ludovicus Neeffs (22 January 1617 – c.
-1649?) was a Flemish Baroque painter who specialized in architectural interiors of churches.
-He is the least known of the Neeffs family of painters that were active in Antwerp, and several works attributed to either his father, Pieter Neeffs I, or younger brother, Pieter Neeffs II, might actually be from his hand.
+Lodewijck Neeffs or Ludovicus Neeffs (22 January 1617 – 17 October 1649) was a Flemish Augustine monk and Baroque painter.
+He specialized in architectural interiors of churches.
+He is the least known of the Neeffs family of painters that was active in Antwerp.
+Several works attributed to either his father, Pieter the Elder or younger brother, Pieter the Younger might be by his hand.